leifbr/f5certlabs/docs/class2/module10/lab2.rst

 **traffic-group-local-only** in **bigip01** and resides in the **bigip\_base.conf**.
 We need this IP address to float to the active BIG-IP upon failover.
-Because we are changing this from a base IP to a floating IP you will encounter an error.
-Incremental updates are the default, but sometimes a full overwrite is required.
+Because we are changing this from a base IP to a floating IP you will encounter an error when trying to sync the configuration.
+Incremental updates are the default sync method, but sometimes a full overwrite is required.

 On **bigip01**, open the self IP **server\_gw** (10.1.20.240) and
 assign it to the default floating traffic group **traffic-group-1.**